ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Working in the Cloud
 -----------------------

 For those working on non-cloud-based systems, skip to :numref:`Step %s <WorkOnHPC>`.
-Users building the SRW using NOAA's Cloud resources must complete a few additional steps to ensure the SRW builds and runs correctly.
+Users building the SRW using NOAA's Cloud resources must complete a few additional steps to ensure that the SRW builds and runs correctly.

 On NOAA Cloud systems, certain environment variables must be set *before* building the container: